 The protagonist of the novel; a 17-year-old Jewish boy who has grown up in Leningrad.
-He is the son of Mother and Abraham Beniov, a famous poet who was arrested by the Soviet government… (read full character analysis)
+He is the son of Mother and Abraham Beniov, a famous poet who was arrested by the Soviet government… read analysis of Lev Beniov

 An extremely handsome young soldier imprisoned after being accused of deserting his battalion after he snuck off in search of sex and failed to return before being noticed.
-He and Lev are sent by Colonel… (read full character analysis)
+He and Lev are sent by Colonel… read analysis of Kolya Vlasov

 A sniper working with Korsakov's partisans, Lev's love interest and David's grandmother during the prologue.
 Vika is described as predatory and athletic and is later revealed to be NKVD.
-She believes that… (read full character analysis)
+She believes that… read analysis of Vika

 A high-ranking Einsatzgruppen (death squad) officer in the Nazi army.
 He's a very large and strong man and keeps teenage Russian girls as sex slaves, and enjoys playing chess.
-When one of his captives… (read full character analysis)
+When one of his captives… read analysis of Abendroth